 The Occupational Safety and Health Act (OSHA) covers federal-government and private-sector employees.
 It requires employers to provide safe and healthful workplaces.
 Employers must comply with safety and health standards and keep workplaces free from serious recognized hazards.

 Under OSHA, states may run their own job safety and health programs with federal approval.
-To find out if your state has its own program, see:
+For more information, visit the Resources section at: